Tommy813-lab/Tommy813-lab/README.md

 Developing GitHub-based learning repos for new engineers

 📄 License
-MIT License — Free to use for educational and reference purposes.
+MIT License — Free to use for educational and reference purposes

-No file chosenNo file chosen
-ChatGPT can make m